amethystaurora-robo/Rare_event_algorithms/README.md

 # Results

-The anomaly which was targeted in these experiments was 30 standard deviations below the mean.
+The anomaly which was targeted in these experiments was 30 standard deviations away from the mean.
 This allowed rare event sampling applied to one state variable to push the system into the alternate system state.
 Below is the equation used to find the value of k, the parameter which shifts the distribution of the ensemble.

 k = a/(τ/σ²)